-This document describes Open Shortest Path First (OSPF) areas and
+This document describes Open Shortest Path First (OSPF) areas and virtual links.

 There are no specific requirements for this document.

 This document is not restricted to specific software and hardware versions.